kayua/Convolution_Dataset_Model/README.md

 ## Neural Network Topologies

-Three NN topologies are proposed, named Dense, LSTM and Convolutional (Conv), according to their fundamental structures.
-Each NN is composed of input, intermediate (also known as hidden layers), and output structures.
-Below, we provide more details of each proposed NN topology.
+Three Neural Network topologies are proposed, named Dense, LSTM and Convolutional (Conv), according to their fundamental structures.
+Each neural network is composed of input, intermediate (also known as hidden layers), and output structures.
+Below, we provide more details of each proposed neural network topology.

 <table>
     <tbody>